 Political Sojourn

-Earlier in 1948, Sir Ahmadu Bello visited the United Kingdom where he studied Local Government Administration, thereby widening his intellectual horizons and honing his administrative skill and competence.
+Earlier in 1948, Sir Ahmadu Bello visited the United Kingdom, where he studied Local Government Administration, thereby widening his intellectual horizons and honing his administrative skills and competence.
 In the first elections held in Northern Nigeria in 1952, Bello won a seat in the Northern House of Assembly and became a member of the regional executive council as minister of works.

 Sir Ahmadu Bello was successively minister of Works, Local Government, and Community Development in the Northern Region of Nigeria.
 In 1953 and in 1957, he led the Northern delegation to the independence talks in London.
 In 1954, Ahmadu Bello became the first and only Premier of Northern Nigeria until his assassination in 1966.
 In the 1959 independence elections, he led the NPC to win a plurality of parliamentary seats.